thomazyazima/thomazyazima.github.io/week-3/7-technical-blog.md

 ## Release 1: Research
 Research the following questions:

 #### Why is JavaScript popular in web development?
 What are the great things about JavaScript?
-What are it's limitations?
+What are its limitations?

 ## Release 2: Blog!